bwilsoncc/basemap/README.md

         and then publishes them on the portal.
         They always get named with timestamps so no existing services are ever injured (aka overwritten).

-    publish_roads.py    status: working
-        Uses the Roads map in basemap.aprx, uses "share" and overwrite an existing layer.
-        This layer is used for queries (popups), which are not currently supported by Esri with vector tiles.

     release_services.py  status: working
         If a tile service does not exist, create it else replace existing vector tile services.
         Controlled by a table near the top of the source file.

+    publish_roads.py    status: sort of working, use at your own risk, see next section Uses the Roads map in basemap.aprx, uses "share" and overwrite an existing layer.
+        This layer is used for queries (popups), which are not currently supported by Esri with vector tiles.

     republish_raster_tiles.py   status: ABANDONED
         This was to be used for republishing raster tiles, just here for cold storage.